blbadger/blbadger.github.io/input-adversarials.md

 \end{bmatrix}
 $$

 To perform a convolution, this kernal is applied to each pixel in the input to produce an output image in which each pixel corresponds to the average of itself along with all adjacent pixels.
-To see how this kernal blurs an input, say the following pixel values were found somewhere in an image:
+To see how this kernal blurs an input, say the following pixel values were found somewhere in an image $f(x, y)$:

 $$
-\omega =
+f(x, y) =
 \begin{bmatrix}
 1 & 2 & 3 \\
 0 & 10 & 2 \\